oemof/exerpy/paper.md

 comprehensive analysis of thermodynamic processes, especially for components operating below ambient temperature [@morosuk2019splitting].
 These values are calculated using the native property functions of the simulation tools.
-In the initial release of ExerPy, this separation is not yet available in Aspen Plus due to limited access to thermodynamic functions, but it is planned for a future update.
+In the initial release of ExerPy, this separation is not yet available in Aspen Plus® due to limited access to thermodynamic functions, but it is planned for a future update.